 Buying a house in Portugal is definitely an exciting idea, but it will also likely fill you with anxiety and uncertainty.
+Our guide will explain the process and how to do it safely.

-You are dealing with a different country and a different set of rules, as well as an unfamiliar property market and regulation procedures.
+When you’re planning to buy a property in Portugal, you have to deal with a different country and a different set of rules, as well as an unfamiliar property market and regulation procedures.

 As a foreign buyer, it’s reasonable to wonder whether you are doing everything possible to safeguard yourself from mistakes and to ensure your rights as a customer are protected.